 6. Walk past the golf green on the left (watch out for golf balls!) and take the next track on the right.

-7. The tree stump is in open ground up ahead on the right of this track.
+7. The Strawberry Fields Forever tree stump is in open ground up ahead on the right of this track.
+The exact location of the tree has been debated for years, but the correct location can be found by typing GPS coordinates 51.26522N, 0.21181E into Google or Apple maps.

 8. Keep following this track to reach the Stone Arch and Birdhouse on the right.